 Under the PRC Enterprise Income Tax Law, or the "EIT Law," that became effective in January 2008 and last amended in 2018, an enterprise established outside the PRC with "de facto management bodies" within the PRC is considered a "resident enterprise" for PRC enterprise income tax purposes and is generally subject to a uniform 25% enterprise income tax rate on its worldwide income.
-Under the implementation rules to the EIT Law, a "de facto management body" is defined as a body that has material and overall management and control over the manufacturing and business operations, personnel and human resources, finances, and properties of an enterprise.
-In addition, a circular, known as SAT Circular 82, issued in April 2009 by the State Administration of Taxation, or the "SAT," specifies that certain offshore incorporated enterprises controlled by PRC enterprises or PRC enterprise groups will be classified as PRC resident enterprises if the following are located or resident in the PRC: senior management personnel and departments that are responsible for daily production, operation and management; financial and personnel decision making bodies; key properties, accounting books, company seal, and minutes of board meetings and shareholders' meetings; and half or more of the senior management or directors having voting rights.
-Further to SAT Circular 82, the SAT issued a bulletin, known as SAT Bulletin 45, which took effect in September 2011, to provide more guidance on the implementation of SAT Circular 82 and clarify the reporting and filing obligations of such "Chinese controlled offshore incorporated resident enterprises."
+Under the implementation rules to the EIT Law, a "de facto management body" is defined as a body that has material and overall management and control over the samagement and business operations, personnel and human resources, finances, and properties of an enterprise.
+In addition, a circular, known as SAT Circular 82, issued in April 2009 by the State Administration of Taxation, or the "SAT," specifies that certain offshore incorporated enterprises controlled by PRC enterprises or PRC enterprise groups will be classified as PRC resident enterprises if the following are located or resident in the PRC: senior management personnel and departments that are responsible for daily production, operation and management or directors having voting rights.
+Further to SAT Circular 82, the SAT issued a bulletin, known as SAT Bulletin 45, which took effect in September 2011, to provide more guidance on the implementation of SAT Circular 82 and clarify the reporting and filing obligations of such "Chinese controlled offshore resident enterprises."
 SAT Bulletin 45 provides procedures and administrative details for the determination of resident status and administration on post-determination matters.
-Although both SAT Circular 82 and SAT Bulletin 45 only apply to offshore enterprises or PRC enterprises or PRC enterprises proups, not those controlled by PRC individuals, the determining the tax resident status of offshore enterprises, regardles
+Although both SAT Circular 82 and SAT Directors are administrative details for the determination of PRC enterprise groups, not those controlled by PRC enterprises and SAT Bulletin 45 provides procedures and administrative details for the determination of resident status and administration on post-determination matters.
+Although both SAT Circular 82 and SAT Directors and administrative details for the determination of PRC enterprise groups, not those contr